fbpx

 Learn about Narcolepsy

-• Typical onset of Narcolepsy occurs between the ages of ten and twenty; but can also occur in young children.
+• Typical onset of Narcolepsy occurs between the ages of ten and twenty, but it can also occur in young children.

-• Affects 1 in every 2,000 individuals who have a genetic pre-disposition that is then activated by an environmental trigger.
+• Narcolepsy affects 1 in every 2,000 individuals who have a genetic pre-disposition that is then activated by an environmental trigger.

-• Individuals with Narcolepsy, aspects of rapid eye movement (REM) sleep intrude on wakefulness, while wakefulness intrudes on their sleep.
+• For individuals with Narcolepsy, aspects of rapid eye movement (REM) sleep intrude on wakefulness, while wakefulness intrudes on their sleep.

 • Individuals with Narcolepsy may quickly enter into REM sleep without first experiencing non-rapid eye movement (NREM) sleep, both at night and during the day.